matijaSos/matijasos.github.io/_posts/2020-11-05-haskell-monad-transformers-intro.md

     return :: a -> MaybeT m a
     return = MaybeT . return .
 Just

-    -- if a computation within monad failed, shortcircuits to failed.
+    -- if a computation within monad failed, short-circuits to failed.
     (>>=) :: MaybeT m a -> (a -> MaybeT m b) -> MaybeT m b
     x >>= f = MaybeT $ do -- entering inner monad m
         v <- runMaybeT x  -- unpacking x from `MaybeT m a` to `Maybe a`